python/cpython/PCbuild/readme.txt

-3) the other subprojects, as desired or needed (note:  you probably don't want to build most of the other subprojects, unless you're building an entire Python distribution from scratch, or specifically making changes to the subsystems they implement; see SUBPROJECTS below)
+3) the other subprojects, as desired or needed (note:  you probably don't want to build most of the other subprojects, unless you're building an entire Python distribution from scratch, or specifically making changes to the subsystems they implement, or are running a Python core buildbot test slave; see SUBPROJECTS below)

 When using the Debug setting, the output files have a _d added to their name:  python25_d.dll, python_d.exe, parser_d.pyd, and so on.